UIUC-iSchool-DataViz/spring2019online/week11/index.md

 # Week 11 - More Idyll & Interactive Web viz

-This week we built up a case study of a visualization of a dataset of the names in the United States.
+This week we built up a case study of a visualization of a dataset of Corgis.

+# Resources

+ * Motivation and information for <a href="https://www.youtube.com/watch?v=KnPe6dZuwlg">Idyll</a> and why you might want to use it for your data.

+# Extra Resources

+ * An example of a webscrape of <a href="http://www.cardiped.net/browseDogs.php">corgi dataset</a>, using sub-page navigation <a href="corg/grabCorgData_subpages.py">grabCorgData_subpages.py</a>